 - Preheat an electric griddle or large 10- 12-inch cast-iron or non-stick skillet over medium heat.
 Melt 2 tablespoons (28g) of butter in the pan.

 - While the butter is melting, in a large bowl, whisk together the whole wheat flour, baking powder, baking soda, salt, and cinnamon until uniformly combined.
-Add the buttermilk, maple syrup, egg, and 2 tablespoons melted butter from the pan into the flour mixture.
+Add the buttermilk, maple syrup, and egg to the bowl.
+Pour the melted butter from the pan into the flour mixture.
 Whisk the flour mixture until just combined, with a few flour lumps remaining.

 - Reduce the heat to medium-low, and put a pat of butter in the pan, and swirl.
 Use just enough to cover the bottom.
 Using a 2-oz. scoop or 1/4 cup measuring cup, pour the batter in pools onto the griddle or skillet, about 2-inches apart.
 Flip over when the pancakes have bubbles on top and golden browned underneath, about 3-4 minutes.
 Once flipped, cook the other side until golden brown and cooked through, about 3 minutes.